 When shopping for the best home security system to suit your needs, there are a few factors worth bearing in mind.
 These include:

 What's included in your kit

 If you're buying a home security system, off the peg, you'll need to think about what your chosen kit includes.
 Do you want your cameras, or sensors to be installed up and out of the way?
 Or would you be better suited to a freestanding model that doesn't require professional installation and can be placed on a bookshelf, coffee table or somewhere similar?

 Do you intend on using your home security system indoors or outdoors?

 Where you intend on installing your home security system – most notably indoors or outdoors – will also influence your ultimate decision.

 Most of the models in this round up are better suited to use indoors, so if you're looking for an outdoor solution, you may find the following guides of use:

-- Best video doorbell: enhance your home security and see who's calling with a smart doorbell
+- Read next: the best video doorbell to enhance your home security and see who's calling

 Can you expand your home security set-up over time?